-Tod Sloan teaches seminars on life span development, the social context of counseling, dialogue practices, social theory, and critical psychology.
-He coordinates Project Dialogue, part of the Graduate School’s Center for Community Engagement.
-He also helped launch Lewis & Clark’s certificate in Ecopsychology.
+Tod Sloan teaches seminars on life span development, the social context of counseling, dialogue practices, social theory, advocacy and activism.
+He identifies professionally as a community psychologist and is an internationally-recognized advocate for critical psychology.

 Sloan’s current scholarship involves developing systems to support activists and change agents in grassroots ecological and social justice organizations.
 He focuses on how activists can be more effective in movements for real democracy and economic justice.
 For example, see the Facebook group OccuPsy: Critical Psychology for Decolonization and the Cascadia Center for Social Ecology.
 He also helps organize counselors and therapists to support each other in making human service agencies more effective and humane - see Portland Mental Health Workers Collective.
 Recently, he was instrumental in the founding of Portland’s Social Justice Action Center.

 Sloan served from 2005 to 2015 as the founding co-editor of the Journal for Social Action in Counseling and Psychology, which is officially sponsored by Psychologists for Social Responsibility and Counselors for Social Justice.
 He also edits the Palgrave book series called Critical Theory and Practice in Psychology and the Human Sciences.

 Sloan was originally trained in personality theory, counseling, and psychodynamic psychotherapy at the University of Michigan.
 He taught psychology at the University of Tulsa from 1982 to 2001, where he founded the Center for Community Research and Development in 1998 and served as department chair from 1999 to 2001.
 From 2001 to 2005, Sloan worked as the national co-coordinator for Psychologists for Social Responsibility, an advocacy organization that mobilizes and equips psychologists for peacebuilding and social justice work.
 He joined Lewis and Clark’s Graduate School of Education and Counseling as Professor in 2004 and served as Chair of the Department of Counseling Psychology from 2004 to 2010.